 He said the injured driver, Rom Rein, lost his wife and daughter in the blast and remained in critical condition at the provincial hospital.

 Mr Pak added that one of the bodies was thrown so far by the explosion that rescue workers scouring the scene in the dark did not find the remains until the next day.
 He suspected the mines were set off when the weight of the packed trailer pushed down on a wooden pole running from the surface of the road to the buried mines, a common trigger once used by Khmer Rouge guerillas, he said.

 According to Mr Pak, the area was the site of a Khmer Rouge base until 1993.
-The province itself is one of the most heavily mined in the country and counted for the most mine and UXO victims in 2009.
+The province itself is one of the most heavily mined in the country and accounted for the most mine and UXO victims in 2009.

-Tuesday’s blast alone killed more people than were killed or injured by mines and UXO in all of October.
+Tuesday’s blast alone killed more people than killed or injured by mines and UXO in all of October.